The lads from Company and Seniors put their culinary skills to the test in a cooking challenge - but on a £5 budget.

 On the final night of the Boys' Brigade 2025, we celebrated together with a wonderful mean at the Jade Garden Chinese Restaurant.
 The food was delicious and set the tone for a cheerful evening, filled with laughter and camaraderie.

-After dinner, we enjoyed our traditional Christmas-themed games, including a lively round of pass the parcel and our much-loved "12 Days of Christmas" sing-along, all thoughtfully organized by Maxine and Spencer Taylor.
-It was the perfect way to round off another fantastic year at BB, leaving everyone with great memories and a strong sense of togetherness as we look forward to what 2026 will bring!
+After 45 years of service or company Captain Mike has decided to step down.
 Mike founded the 1st Saffron Walden Boys’ Brigade company in 1980 having previously been involved with 1st Sawbridgeworth, after holding discussions with those involved with Saffron Walden Baptist Church.

 At our recent Harvest Parade service, we were able to honour Mike and thank him for the many years of hard work and dedication to the Boys’ Brigade, in the presence of his family, friends and BB members – both past and present – and a buffet lunch was enjoyed after the service.